ntenney/volttron-docker-full/README_DHUB.md

 If you don't want to type a long `docker run` command every time you run a container, you can wrap your command in a docker-compose script.
 See this example from (docker-compose.yml)[https://github.com/VOLTTRON/volttron-docker/blob/main/docker-compose.yml].
 Note that you still need to ensure that the paths to the bind-mounts are properly constructed.
-After you create your docker-compose script, run `docker-compose run` in the same directory that holds your script.
+After you create your docker-compose script, run `docker compose run` in the same directory that holds your script.

 ```shell
 version: '3.4'